Broast42/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Dom stands for Document Object Model.

 2. What is an event?

+Any and everything that can be done within a browser is an event, clicking and scrolling are two examples.

 3. What is an event listener?

+An event listener is a function that listens for events to happen and execute a block of code when the event happens.

 4. Why would we convert a NodeList into an Array?

+Node lists are array like objects meaning they dont have the same methods that normal arrays have.
+When we convert a node list to an array we have acces to all methods arrays have.

 5. What is a component?

+A component is a function that will add elememnts, classes, and event listeners as needed to the DOM.
+Its a single block of code that can be repeated as needed and helps keep our html dry.

 ### Git Set up